Fun and Mentally Stimulating Ways to Feed Your Dog

 You can also use mealtime as an opportunity to practice tricks and teach your dog new ones.
 Don’t ask your dog to do the same tricks every meal time, as it will just become a part of the routine, and not challenging or mentally stimulating.
 By using this time for training you are able to give your dog more than just the one treat at a time, as it’s the food he or she is supposed to eat anyway.
 This will form a stronger positive association, and your dog might learn faster.

 Another thing you can do to change the daily routine is to change the texture of the food.
 If your dog normally gets wet food, try freezing it into little discs or cubes that they will love crunching on.
-If your dog gets dry food you can mush it up with a bit of yogurt or water.
+If your dog gets dry food you can mush it up with a bit of yoghurt or water.
 It’s all about novelty and enriching your dog’s daily routine!

 This entry was posted in Dogs